wapznw/Gaming-MiniPC-Hackintosh/README.md

 # BIOS设置

-### 禁用
+### 禁用以下项
-Fast Boot
+1. Fast Boot
-Secure Boot
+2. Secure Boot
-Serial/COM Port
+3. Serial/COM Port
-Parallel Port
+4. Parallel Port
-VT-d (can be enabled if you set DisableIoMapper to YES) CSM
+5. VT-d (can be enabled if you set DisableIoMapper to YES)
+6. CSM
-Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly) Intel SGX
+7. Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)
+8. Intel SGX
-Intel Platform Trust
+9. Intel Platform Trust
-CFG Lock (MSR 0xE2 write protection)(This must be off, if you can't find the option then enable AppleXcpmCfgLock under Kernel -> Quirks.
+10. CFG Lock (MSR 0xE2 write protection)(This must be off, if you can't find the option then enable AppleXcpmCfgLock under Kernel -> Quirks.
 Your hack will not boot with CFG-Lock enabled)

-### 启用
+### 启用/设置以下项
-VT-x
+1. VT-x
-Above 4G decoding
+2. Above 4G decoding
-Hyper-Threading
+3. Hyper-Threading
-Execute Disable Bit
+4. Execute Disable Bit
-EHCI/XHCI Hand-off
+5. EHCI/XHCI Hand-off
-OS type: Windows 8.1/10 UEFI Mode
+6. OS type: Windows 8.1/10 UEFI Mode
-DVMT Pre-Allocated(iGPU Memory): 64MB
+7. DVMT Pre-Allocated(iGPU Memory): 64MB
-SATA Mode: AHCI
+8. SATA Mode: AHCI

 # 截图